Here’s my guide to the must see art works and masterpieces in Florence Italy, for the art lover’s checklist.

 Primavera is enigmatic.
 Its meaning is uncertain and has stumped scholars for centuries.
 Most believe the painting depicts the realm of Venus, as sung by the ancient poets.
 It could also depict a springtime wedding, and was possibly created for the wedding of Lorenzo the Magnificent’s cousin.

-Titian was a Renaissance artist based in Venice.
-His paintings are more sensual than what his contemporaries created in Rome and Florence.
-In Venus of Urbino, Titian created one of the most famous -- and provocative -- nudes of all time.
+Venus of Urbino is one of Florence’s greatest masterpieces.
+In it, Titian created one of the most famous — and provocative — nudes of all time.
 By depicting her as the mythological Venus, Titian got away with it.

 In the painting, a beautiful and languid Venus stares directly back at us, almost coyly.
 She’s in an opulent domestic setting.
 There’s a softness to the layers of paint, which makes it more sensual.
 Titan also uses chiaroscuro (contrasts of light and dark) to contrast Venus’ skin with the dark rich background.